US and Russia to hold talks on January 10, official says | DW | 28.12.2021

 Washington and Moscow are set to discuss nuclear arms control and Ukraine, according to a White House official.
 Talks between NATO and Russia are expected two days later.

-The United States and Russia are set to hold dialogue on nuclear arms control and tensions over Ukraine on January 10, a White House official said on Monday.
+The United States and Russia are set to hold dialogue on nuclear arms control and tensions over a military build up around Ukraine on January 10, a White House official said on Monday.

 "The United States looks forward to engaging with Russia," a spokesman for the National Security Council told the media.